This post was updated July 2, 2015.

 Day use only with four miles of established nature trails.
 Download the Bird Checklist.

 3. An additional state park located on the Potomac River and a great eagle spotting site is Westmoreland in Montross.
 In addition to the eagles, Westmoreland is known for ancient shark teeth that can be found along the river.

 4. Mason Neck State Park in Lorton (not to be confused with the refuge), also lies against the Potomac River.

-5. Hop aboard a Rappahannock River Cruise departing from Reedville to cruise along 100′ cliffs that protect eagle nests.
+5. Hop aboard a Rappahannock River Cruise departing from Tappahannock to cruise along 100′ cliffs that protect eagle nests.
 The cruise includes a stop to tour, taste and enjoy lunch at Ingleside Winery.
+Book Now

 6. Back Bay National Wildlife Refuge in Virginia Beach encompasses more than 9,000 acres.
 More than 300 bird species call Back Bay home, with 10,000 snow geese and other waterfowl visiting at peak migration (December-January).
 Expect to find osprey and bald eagles here.
 Sign up for the tram to enjoy an interpretive tour of the refuge and False Cape State Park.